Adnan Kazim, D.M.D.

 ROOT CANAL TREATMENT CAUSES ILLNESS

-The truth: There is no valid, scientific evidence linking root canal-treated teeth and disease elsewhere in the body.
-A root canal is a safe and effective procedure.
-When a severe infection in a tooth requires endodontic treatment, that treatment is designed to eliminate bacteria from the infected root canal, prevent reinfection of the tooth and save the natural tooth.
+There is no reliable scientific evidence that root canal treated teeth cause disease elsewhere in the body.
+A root canal is a safe, standard procedure.
+When there is a serious infection in a tooth, endodontic treatment is done to remove bacteria from the canals, prevent reinfection, and save your natural tooth.

 What happens after